BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-21-kubecon-2018-copenhaguen-day-1.md

 Another really good rex from Zalando from their utilization of k8s in prod and lessons learned.

 They talked of Stups, a Zalando toolset around AWS.
-That definitly needs to be tested.
+That definitely needs to be tested.

 From their experience of managing a k8s cluster on AWS EC2s, they gave us few tips:

 *        Always upgrade to the latest k8s version
-*        Manage as minimum clusters as possible
+*        Manage the smallest possible number of clusters
 *        Automate all the things.
-The only manual step should only be merge PRs.
+The only manual step should be merging PRs.
 This is a base *GitOps* principle.
 *        Define an AWS HA control plane setup behind ELBs.
 That can be debated but this is a good first step.
-*        All cluster config files must be git versionned (another *GitOps* principle).
+*        All cluster config files must be git versioned (another *GitOps* principle).
 An upgrade is then only a git branch merge at some point.

-Some of the points above can be acheive via a CD tool.
+Some of the points above can be achieved via a CD tool.
 I remember they use Jenkins for that, but not 100% sure.
-Alongside this CD tool should live a CI tool (or one tool for both).
+Alongside this CD tool, there should be a CI tool (or one tool for both).

 They gave us some points on CI tests too: